-Invite a child to find Luke 10 in the Bible and then place the open Bible on the worship table.
-Read SCM 1 or use the story audio.
+Invite a child to find Luke 10 in the Bible.
+Have a volunteer or two read Luke 10:25-37.
 Conclude by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
+Place the open Bible on the worship table.